 Monitoring alerts

 StorPool monitors all deployments and provides notifications to customers on issues with their clusters.
-This document describes the different types of notifications, their meaning and gives pointers to other parts of the documentation on further debugging and resolving the problems.
+This document describes the different types of notifications and their meaning, and gives pointers to other parts of the documentation on further debugging and resolving the problems.

 Alerts categories